miclindahl/UniTimetabling/README.md

 ## Quality Recovering of University Timetables
-All results from the paper can be reproduced by running the unit test in MinimumPertubation.cs called Minimumperturbation.
+All results from the paper can be reproduced by running the unit test in MinimumPertubation.cs called QualityRecovering
 * An algorithm for Quality recover of University timetables
 * A bi-objective method to find trade-off between perturbations and quality.
 * generic framework to test different kinds of disruptions to the timetable.